Health

 Medical Transportation Team

-Medical transportation team assists community members with mobility problems attend their health-related appointments.
+The Medical Transportation Coordinators assist community members with mobility problems attend their health-related appointments.

 Cecilia Dreaver - Community Health Representative